GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 |       8 | North-west      | [292.5°; 337.5°] |
 |       9 | Not assigned    |                  |

-### Terminus location `termlon`, `termlat`
+### Terminus location

-This marks the longitude and latitude of the last point of the main centerline, guaranteed to be on the glacier outline.
+The `termlon`, `termlat` attributes mark the longitude and latitude of the last point of the main centerline, guaranteed to be on the glacier outline.
 It represents (approximately) the location of lowest elevation along the glacier outline.

 :::{figure-md} terminus-fig
 <img src="../img/example_terminus.png" alt="terminus map" class="bg-primary mb-1">